core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Introduction

+YANG identifiers are typically implemented using unmanaged strings.
+This is the approach used by both NETCONF {{RFC6241}} and RESTCONF {{-restconf}}.
+In order to implement YANG in constrained devices and constrained networks, a more efficient representation is required.
+YANG Schema Item iDentifier (SID) is a compact numeric identifier assigned to the following YANG item:

+* schema node identifier

+* identity identifier

+* module name

+* submodule name

+* feature name

+To guarantee uniqueness, SIDs SHALL be assigned within a registered range.
 This document describes the registries required to manage SIDs and a file format used to persist and publish the assigned SIDs.

 # Terminology and Notation